libreForms/libreForms-flask/CONTRIBUTING.md

 - Routine: clerical and minor changes or refactors not affecting the API
 - Grumble: progress not yet sufficient to result in any changes above

 Generally, contributors should aim to link all of their contributions to [Issues](https://github.com/signebedi/libreForms/issues) to help with code review.
-We'd appreciate if you'd append an issue number to any contribution message.
+We'd appreciate if you'd append an issue number to the header of any contribution message.
 Here's an example of a commit message that would conform to these guidelines:

 ```
 Added: standard boilerplate to app/signing.py per #78

+libreForms contributing guidelines generally require scripts to include standard boilerplate to explain the scripts functionality and any appropriate discussion of key decisions that were made.
+In addition, the guidelines require additional metadata variables.
+This contribution modifies app/signing.py to conform to these guidelines.
 ```

 Thanks for your interest in the libreForms project.